Peer Influence on West Point Cadets' Civil War Allegiances: Data Construction and Description

 Since the number of cadets graduating in each West Point cohort varied, direct comparisons of class ranks across different cohorts are not meaningful.
 To ensure comparability, we classify cadets into percentiles based on their graduation ranking.
 The top 10\% were assigned a score of 100, the bottom 10\% a score of 10, and so on.

-\paragraph{Year of Birth} In a few cases where an individual’s year of birth was unavailable in the \textit{Biographical Register} , we supplement this information by using details from \textit{Find a Grave}.
+\paragraph{Year of Birth} In a few cases where an individual's year of birth was unavailable in the \textit{Biographical Register} , we supplement this information by using details from \textit{Find a Grave} and \textit{FamilySearch}.

+\paragraph{Birth Place} The birthplace information reported in the \textit{Biographical Register of the Officers and Graduates of the United States Military Academy} is occasionally incomplete or imprecise, particularly with respect to county-level identifiers.
+To address these limitations, we supplement the original records using genealogical sources, including \textit{Find a Grave} and \textit{FamilySearch}, which provide more detailed and consistent location information.
+These sources allow us to recover missing county-level data and to correct ambiguous or inaccurate birthplace entries, thereby improving the geographic precision of our measures.

 \paragraph{Military Rank in 1865}

 For cadets who joined the Union, we determine their official military rank in 1865 from personal biographies.
 For cadets who joined the Confederacy, we refer to sources including \textit{Rebels from West Point}, \textit{Southern Historical Society Papers}, \textit{Confederate Military History}, and Wikipedia, for military rank descriptions.